v923z/nothon/README.md

 Mathematical formulae can be inserted in a text box by enclosing a LaTeX expression between
 $$...$$ (display style), or between \\(...\\) (inline style).

-Units can be "executed" by pressing Cntr+Enter.
+Units can be "executed" by pressing `Cntr+Enter`.
 This will collect the head/tail of files, render mathematical formulae and so on.

 The body of a unit (text, plot, etc) can be made hidden by clicking on the gray outline